- Annual Enrollment:

 - 70% of enrolled students have prior full-time work experience

 - Degrees Offered:

-- MS in Development Management, MA in: Ethics, Peace, and Global Affairs; Global Environmental Policy; Global Media; Intercultural and International Communication; Comparative and Regional Studies; Global Governance, Politics, and Security; International Economic Relations; Natural Resources and Sustainable Development; United States Foreign Policy and National Security; International Development; International Economics; International Peace and Conflict Resolution; International Relations (online); Social Enterprise (on campus and online), PhD in International Relations; Executive Degree: Master of International Service (on campus or online), Executive Track and International Studies Track; Dual Degrees: JD/MA; MA/MAT; MA/MBA; MA/MTS
+- MS, Development Management; MS, International Relations and Business (online).
+MA in: Comparative and Regional Studies; Ethics, Peace, and Human Rights; Global Environmental Policy; Global Governance, Politics, and Security; Intercultural and International Communication; International Affairs Policy and Analysis; International Development; International Economic Relations; International Economic Relations Quantitative Methods; International Peace and Conflict Resolution; Natural Resources and Sustainable Development; United States Foreign Policy and National Security; International Relations (online).
+PhD in International Relations.
+Executive Degree: Master of International Service (on-campus or online), Executive Track and International Studies Track.
+Dual Degrees: JD/MA; MA/MAT; MA/MBA; MA/MTS